 In short, it was a success.
 Charlotte’s Web is non-intoxicating with a THC level of less than 0.3% (leading some to classify it as CBD hemp), and a CBD level of up to 17%.
 Charlotte was taking an oil made from this strain daily, and reduced her seizures to around four per month.
 It was Charlotte’s story that gained popularity, and undoubtedly changed the minds of some lawmakers in their opinions around cannabis.

 The strain itself is completely non-intoxicating and doesn’t have any psychoactive effects.
-For this reason, it’s highly sought after by parents looking to treat children with illnesses (usually various forms of epilepsy) who would need to take extremely high doses of cannabis daily.
+For this reason, it’s highly sought after by parents looking to relief of minor symptoms for children with illnesses (usually various forms of epilepsy) who would need to take extremely high doses of cannabis daily.
 As one can imagine, most parents aren’t comfortable giving their kids THC – making this strain the answer.

 Unfortunately, there’s no current open sales platform for Charlotte’s Web – it’s a pretty well-protected strain by the Stanley Brothers (they own the rights to it too), but if you do manage to get your hands on a clone, you could grow it pretty easily if you’re experienced in growing cannabis.
 It grows beautiful citrus-ey, piney buds with very few crystals, thanks to the near non-existent THC content.